Skip to main content

 Fjord Norway

-One of the many fantastic walks that include both mountains and fjords in Hardanger, from Eidfjord down to Husedalen, a stunning valley with three distinctive waterfalls.
-On the way you will experience the nature in the innermost part of the Hardangerfjord and pass the wild Hjølodalen and the mountain huts in Viveli, Hedlo and Hadlaskard; the Hårteigen mountain, which is the highest point and a great landmark on the Hardangervidda plateau; and finally Husedalen and the Munketrappene steps.
+One of the many fantastic walks that include both mountains and fjords in Hardanger, from Eidfjord down to Husedalen, a stunning valley with four distinctive waterfalls.
+On the way you will experience the nature in the innermost part of the Hardangerfjord and pass the wild Hjølodalen and the mountain cabins in Viveli, Hedlo and Hadlaskard.
+The hike also includes the Hårteigen mountain, the highest point and a great landmark on the Hardangervidda plateau, and finally Husedalen and the Munketreppene, the 'Monks’ sherpa stairs'.

 7. The innermost part of the Sognefjord